 The Medicaid Aged and Disabled Waiver (ADW) Program provides in-home and community services to individuals 18 years of age and older who are medically and financially eligible.
 Medical eligibility is based on a functional assessment by a medical professional.
 (A Medical Necessity Evaluation Request must be completed by applicant and the applicant's physician.)
-Financial eligibility is determined at the county Department of Health and Human Resources offices; assets cannot exceed $2,000 and income can be no more than $2,022 per month.
+Financial eligibility is determined at the county Department of Health and Human Resources offices.
+Information on eligibility can be found on the Bureau for Medical Services website.
 Policies are described in the Bureau for Medical Services’ Aged and Disabled Waiver Manual.

 To apply to become a provider for the Medicaid Aged and Disabled Waiver program: